Matteo Zanni

-Career
+Competitive career

 Zanni competed with partner Anna Cappellini from 2001 through 2005.
 They won the bronze medal at the 2004 Junior Grand Prix final and then placed fifth at the World Junior Championships.
 In the 2006-07 season, he competed with Camilla Pistorello.
 They were the 2007 Italian junior national champions.
 In the 2007-08 season, he competed with Natalia Mityushina.
 Their partnership ended following that season.

 Zanni joined Holiday On Ice and performed as part of the Mystery Tour in South America.
 In 2011, he coached Olympic champion swimmer Inge de Bruijn during the 4th edition of the Dutch television series Sterren Dansen Op Het IJs and skated with the singer Shaya in Dancing on Ice Greece.
 He interviewed the Italian rockstar Patty Pravo (Nicoletta Strambelli) in late 2011.
 In 2013, he joined Feld Entertainment Group to tour the US East Coast and then retired from performing.

-Matteo have been coaching for several years in Barbara Fusar Poli's team.
-They split at the end of the season 15/16 and he created his own ice dance team.
+Coaching career

-In July 2016, he became an International Technical Specialist.
+In 2013, Zanni began coaching alongside his former coach, Barbara Fusar-Poli, in Milan.
+Three years later, he became an ISU Technical Specialist.

-Zanni currently coaches in Milan alongside Barbara Riboldi and Paola Mezzadri.
+In 2020, Zanni opened his own ice dance skating school in Egna at the Young Goose Academy, where he currently coaches alongside Barbora Řezníčková, Denis Lodola, and Katharina Müller.